Kalepa/terraform-aws-lambda-shell-data/README.md

 module "lambda-shell" {
   source = "Invicton-Labs/lambda-shell/aws"

+  // Never let any requests run longer than this lambda_timeout = 90

   // Give the Lambda function the ability to run any request.
   // You can restrict this to whichever permissions you actually need. lambda_role_policy_arns = [